Skip to Content

 • Understanding Chainsaw Blade Numbers

-Just like how your tire’s specifications are indicated by various numbers, chainsaw blades have numbers indicating their size and specifications – pitch, drive links, and gauge.
+Just like various numbers indicate your tire’s specifications, chainsaw blades have numbers indicating their size and specifications – pitch, drive links, and gauge.

 – Chainsaw Chain Pitch